PkGamTV/ITGmania-Noteskin-Graphic-Fixes/README.md

 -----Flat-----

 -Maybe add Flat to complete the ITG noteskin lineup?
 It's needed for official course functionality and all.
 Though it is a very unused noteskin.
 Skyblader07's "Alpha" noteskin pack was a big help here as I didn't know how to do a fallback.
 But his Flat was set up for it using some commonly used code for noteskins.
 So I just tweaked it's fallback to point towards Metal and it worked.
+Why reinvent the wheel right?

 -----Metal-----